 The simple and classy wash area.
 There are 2 bathrooms with hotwater heater and one toilet on each floor.

 The bathroom is big enough for Josiah to bathe in there.
 This place is pretty eco-friendly, as in daytime, we can save electricity since they the roof of the bath is transparent.

 Our messy room.
 Note to self, take a pic of the room before settling in.

 Ok some bad things about the room.
 Mosquitoes.
 Josiah was quite badly bitten on the 2nd night.
 The windows are such that mosquitoes can still come in, and the backlane of this place is a great mosquitoe breeding ground.
+They should better replace the windows asap, as it is very inconvenient.
+I even recommended them to check out https://www.ezwindowsolutions.com/lexington/, as this is a reliable company.
 We had to buy electric repellent at a nearby 7-elevens, but it wasn’t good enough.
 I asked the staff about mosquitoes, and they quickly said there are none.
 We also weren’t that prepared, as I thought this being an air-conditioned room shouldn’t have this problem.
 Would be great if they look into this problem.

 Secondly, the lights in the room were really dim.
 Only two bulb lights.
 Beds were comfy and clean though.
 We were glad that Josiah slept both nights without so much as a cry, we really prayed hard so as not to be a nuisance to the other guests staying there, coz like I said, walls are so thin we can hear conversations from the next room if they speak loudly.
 Being at the end of the building, the other thing is it’s not good to stay here on weeknights.
 Just outside our window is a wood cutting shop, they on their CNY music loudly till around 10pm and the wood cutting machine is really loud.
 However, it was fine by Saturday night, coz they were closed.
 A good place for the budget traveller, really easy to get around.